 The page of your extension or add-on must come with documentation (installation, configuration and/or user guide) even if they are not open-source.

 Same as for the description, we expect our users to be as autonomous as possible to get the most out of your extensions.
 Any step-by-step guide you can provide to accompany the release of your contribution on Akeneo App Store will enhance the experience of our Community on Akeneo PIM.
 This documentation should either be an install guide, or a user guide to go through all features.
 This documentation will also significantly reduce your workload for support.

 You must provide a main point of contact in case Akeneo teams need to reach out to you for functional or technical questions about your contribution.

 As much as we’d like to know how your extensions work, sometimes Akeneo teams are not sure to have the proper answer to a specific question.
 We need to be able to contact someone in your team who could assist us in providing our users with the right answers.

 Any new extension or add-on must provide incremental value compared to what is already available in Akeneo or Akeneo ecosystem.
 Duplicates will not be accepted.

 As the Akeneo ecosystem continues to grow, we want to continue delivering quality solutions that our users are looking for.
-Make sure that the extension you are about to submit doesn’t exist yet on Akeneo Marketplace, and provides additional features to what’s already available.
+Make sure that the extension you are about to submit doesn’t exist yet on Akeneo App Store, and provides additional features to what’s already available.

 Functional tests have been performed on your contribution before submission to confirm it actually works with an Akeneo PIM instance.

-You are able to demonstrate your contribution to Akeneo Marketplace team, through a live demo or a video hosted on a streaming platform.
+You are able to demonstrate your contribution to Akeneo App Store team, through a live demo or a video hosted on a streaming platform.